Bassist/composer

 performed at Bare Bones Butoh 15.

-October 2009 saw the première
+October 2009 saw the

-of Noertker's Ariadne (a quartet in six
+première of Noertker's Ariadne (a

-movements) with Annelise Zamula - flute, Amber
+Zamula - flute, Amber Lamprecht - oboe, Ilana

-Shain Carrasco - cello.
+Matfis - viola, and Shain Carrasco - cello.

 Also in October 2009,

-Noertker's Moxie released druidh lacunae, its sixth CD (and
+Noertker's Moxie released druidh

 In 2010 Noertker took a

-little break from composing music as Moxie did
+little break from composing music as Moxie

-autumn CD release.
+for an autumn CD release.

-In June 2010 Noertker formed,
+In June 2010 Noertker

-with four tenor saxophonists: Tracy McMullen,
+Gladness, with four tenor saxophonists:

-Annelise Zamula, David Boyce, and Ralph Carney,
+Tracy McMullen, Annelise Zamula, David Boyce,

-and drummer Dave Mihaly.
+and Ralph Carney, and drummer Dave Mihaly.

 In July, Noertker's Moxie